dune-project/dune-common/doc/buildsystem/dune-common.rst

 There is multiple approaches to this:

-- First, check :ref:`enable` and decide whether such simple approach is sufficient for your project.
+- First, check :ref:`simplified` and decide whether such simple approach is sufficient for your project.
 - There is the python script :code:`dune-common/bin/am2cmake.py`, which automatically generates :code:`CMakeLists.txt`'s from its :code:`Makefile.am` counterparts.
 While this works fine, for many modules the resulting files look very autotoolish and are often too complicated.